A Comprehensive Guide on Databricks for Beginners

 run databricks

-Databricks machine learning support is growing day by day, MLlib is Spark’s machine learning (ML) library developed for machine learning activities on Spark.
+Databricks machine learning support is growing daily, and MLlib is Spark’s machine learning (ML) library, which was developed for machine learning activities on Spark.
 Below is a classification example to predict the quality of Portuguese “Vinho Verde” wine based on the wine’s physicochemical properties.

-Download the data using the link, download both winequality-red.csv and winequality-white.csv to your local machine.
-And upload the CSV using the Upload Data command in the toolbar.
+Use the link to download the data.
+Then, download both winequality-red.csv and winequality-white.csv to your local machine.
+Finally, upload the CSV using the Upload Data command in the toolbar.

 import pandas as pd